kuczylu/LaserCat/README.md

 # LaserCat

-Check out the video demo in the Repo: LasarCatDemo
+Check out the video demo: https://youtu.be/l4PK-tG-OgQ

 LaserCat is an iOS app that was designed to function as both standalone product, and as a stepping stone toward the larger goal of developing portable lasers that can attach to iPhones, and enhance Augmented